WhizAqsa/fgsm_api_project/README.md

 - Note: torch and torchvision are installed separately due to system‑specific builds.

+4. Train the MNIST model (if not already trained)
+   - `python3 train_mnist.py`

-3. Run the FastAPI Server
+5. Run the FastAPI server

-- uvicorn main:app --reload
+   - `uvicorn main:app --reload`

-4. The backend will be available at:
+6. The backend will be available at:

 - API: http://127.0.0.1:8000/attack
 - Swagger UI: http://127.0.0.1:8000/docs